dnhkng/GlaDOS/README.md

 ## Help

-If you have error about packages or files not being found, make sure you have the whisper and llama binaries in the respective submodules folders!
+If you have an error about packages or files not being found, make sure you have the whisper and llama binaries in the respective submodules folders!
 They are empy by default, and you manually have to add the binaries as described above!

 Secondly, make sure you are using the right Llama-3 Model!
 I have made Llama-3 8B, with the quantization Q6_K the default.
 You might need to redownload the model if you don't have `Meta-Llama-3-8B-Instruct-Q6_K.gguf` in your models folder!